mateus-pinheiro/kalshi-exercise/README.md

 - Input validation on all forms
 - Secure navigation implementation

-## Future Improvements
+## Technical Future Improvements
-- Offline support
-- More detailed financial analysis
-- Historical data tracking
-- Additional financial wellness metrics
+- Create a complete theme for the app
+- Create testing for widgets
+- Create a network handler for API calls
 - Support for more locales

 ## Contributing